 Colorectal cancer (CRC) is among the most frequent tumor types and is a leading cause of cancer-related death.
-Tumor infiltration by defined types of immune cells has been recently recognized to favor prolonged survival.
-However, immune cell infiltration spontaneously occurs in a minority of cases (<20%).
-No therapy enhancing immune cell recruitment into tumor tissues is currently available.
+Tumor infiltration by defined types of immune cells has recently been recognized to favor prolonged survival.
+However, immune cell infiltration spontaneously occurs in a minority of cases, below 20% .
+No therapy capable of enhancing immune cell recruitment into tumor tissues is currently available.

-In recent studies we found that some commensal bacteria, normally present in the intestinal flora, the so-called microbiome, have the ability to stimulate tumor cells to produce chemotactic factors capable of attracting immune cells into tumor tissues.
-Upon analysis of the gut flora composition of human CRC samples, we have identified a group of bacterial species which is associated with high expression of chemokines, high densities of tumor infiltrating cells, and prolonged patients’ survival.
+In recent studies we found that some commensal bacteria, normally present in the intestinal flora, the so-called microbiota, have the ability to stimulate tumor cells to produce chemotactic factors capable of attracting immune cells into tumor tissues.
+Upon analysis of gut microbiota composition in human CRC samples, we have identified a group of bacterial specie which are associated with high expression of chemokines, high densities of tumor infiltrating cells, and prolonged patients’ survival.

-These findings suggest the potential therapeutic relevance of the administration of identified bacteria to increase CRC infiltration by immune cells, thereby improving clinical outcome.
-In the present project, we aim at selecting the most effective bacterial species and combinations for subsequent clinical application.
+These findings suggest a high therapeutic potential of the administration of identified bacteria to increase CRC infiltration by immune cells, thereby improving clinical outcome.
+With the present project, we aimed to select the most effective bacterial species and combinations for subsequent clinical application.

 What is special about the project?